 Pumpkin and Fresh Cranberry Bread is just perfect with a cup of tea on a cool Fall day.
-Naturally sweetened, moist and delicious.
+Naturally sweetened, low in refined sugars, moist, and delicious.

 I am totally in love with this pumpkin and fresh cranberry bread!